 The Hideout Lodge & Guest Ranch Wranglers and Trainers

-Off season, they train new horses, while keep riding the rest of the herd to continuously fine tune our horses for our guests when next season starts.
+Off season, they train new horses, and keep riding the rest of the herd to continuously fine tune our horses for our guests when next season starts.

-They sold their ranch in Arkansas and as of January 2013 moved over to The Hideout where Tom takes on the job as Head Wrangler and Rebecca will man the office.
+They sold their ranch in Arkansas and as of January 2013 moved over to The Hideout where Tom takes on the job as Head Wrangler and Rebecca manages the office.

 A big bonus is that Tom is great bagpipe player.